 student-profile-cognitive-diagnostic-models

-Example: Fractions
+A Practical Example: Fractions in Mathematics

-1. Find the lowest common denominator
+• Finding the lowest common denominator

 What is 2 3/4 + 1 1/2?